CICS110/CICS110.github.io/main/lectures/01-introduction/Jared/index.md

 So please, ask questions.
-Asking questions and making sure to understand the answer well enough that you could explain it your past self is a really powerful technique for learning.
+Asking questions and making sure to understand the answer well enough that you could explain it your past self is a really powerful learning technique.

 </details>